-Matt Blumenthal is a first-term State Representative serving the 147th District, which covers North Stamford, Springdale, Westover, and the western part of Darien.
+Matt Blumenthal is State Representative for the 147th District, serving Stamford and Darien.

-He is the House Vice Chair of the Judiciary Committee.
-He also serves as a member of the Education and Government Administration and Elections committees.
+House Vice-Chair of the Judiciary Committee, Matt also serves on the Transportation and Government Administration and Elections committees.

 A Stamford native, Matt is immersed in the local community.
-He serves on the Board of Directors for the Boys & Girls Club of Stamford.
-He is a member of the Springdale post of the Veterans of Foreign Wars (Post 9617), where he serves as Judge Advocate.
-He is the Vice President of the Greater Stamford Young Democrats.
-He also serves on the Board of Directors for the Barth Syndrome Foundation and as a member of the Defense Council of the Truman National Security Project.
+He serves on the Board of Directors for the Boys & Girls Club of Stamford and is a member of the Springdale post of the Veterans of Foreign Wars (Post 9617).
+Matt is also a member of the Defense Council of the Truman National Security Project.

 Matt received his Juris Doctor degree from Yale Law School.
-He earned his undergraduate degree from Harvard University, from which he graduated with high honors.
+He earned his undergraduate degree from Harvard University, graduating with high honors.

-Before attending law school, Matt served as an Infantry Officer in the U.S. Marine Corps Reserve, commanding a rifle platoon in Charlie Company, First Battalion, Twenty-Fifth Marines.
+Before attending law school, Matt was an Infantry Officer in the U.S. Marine Corps Reserve, commanding a rifle platoon in Charlie Company, First Battalion, Twenty-Fifth Marines.
 He served roughly two and a half years on active duty and deployed to Marjah, Afghanistan as part of Operation Enduring Freedom.